 Ferdinand is learning Chinese Medicine, acupuncture and other related topics since 1995.
 He has been introduced to the Engaging Vitality approach by Charles Chace and Dan Bensky in 2011, where he now teaches basic classes, assists intermediate classes and supervises study groups.
 His clinical background ranges from TCM to Japanese Toyohari acupuncture, as well as visceral manipulation in the tradition of J.P.
 Barral.
 All now incorporated within the Engaging Vitality framework.
 Ferdinand maintains a private practice near Munich, Germany.

 Gemma has been fully integrating EV since she was first exposed to it by Charles Chace in 2011.

-After Prof. Manuel Rodriguez passing, she'll be co-teaching Module 1 in Spain.
+After Prof. Manuel Rodriguez passing, she is now co-teaching Modules I & II in Spain.